-Shinobi Review | March 27, 2016 Xbox 360 Arcade Exclusive Title
+Shinobi Review | March 27, 2016 Xbox 360 Arcade Exclusive Title By David Dizon

 Shinobi is a 2D side scrolling action platformer.
 It is a title by Sega and was a huge arcade hit when it was released in 1987.
-Since then the arcade version of this game has been made for available for the Sega Master System in 1988 a PC and Nintendo version in 1989 and a Nintendo Wii and on the Xbox 360.
+Since then the arcade version of this game has been made for available for the Sega Master System in 1988 a PC and Nintendo version in 1989 and a digital Nintendo Wii and one the Xbox 360.
 A ninja named Joe Musashi has had his students kidnapped by a criminal organization named Zeed.
 His students are being held in five locations and in order to move on to the next place he must rescue his them first and defeat each lairs ninja master before he can take on the leader.